AJC Campus Global Board

 - Maintaining regular contact with all VPs and Members-at-Large to monitor progress and support where needed.

-The 10 Vice Presidents (VPs) oversee their own portfolios and committees.
-These include:
+The 8 Vice Presidents (VPs) oversee their own portfolios and committees made up of fellow board members.
+The VP positions include:

 - VP, Global Forum and Missions